Last updated November 20th, 2021.

 Myanmar’s real estate boom already happened though.
 Developers recently built enough units that market equilibrium for quality office space is almost achieved.

-With supply overtaking demand, the previously optimistic future for Yangon’s property market isn’t as hopeful anymore.
+With supply overtaking demand, and political instability ripe, the previously optimistic future for Yangon’s property market isn’t as hopeful anymore.

 Why is the Yangon Property Market Weak?

-There are several reasons, but they can be boiled down to two – an unpredictable real estate market from a lack of political stability, and a large number of locals who feel discouraged to make property purchases.
+Myanmar’s recent downfall was caused by numerous factors.
+But they can be boiled down to two main reasons.
+Firstly, an unpredictable real estate market from a lack of political stability.
+Secondly, a large number of locals who feel discouraged about making property purchases.

-Political issues played an important role in the Yangon real estate market which led to a halt in the property boom.
-Thus, analysts are watching what the government led by Nobel Peace Prize winner Aung San Suu Kyi will do.
+Political issues played an important role in the Yangon real estate market, which led to a halt in the city’s property boom even prior to 2020.
+Thus, analysts are judging the new military government’s actions closely.

-Despite ranking among Asia’s least developed nations, commercial property prices in Myanmar are among the region’s most expensive.
+Despite ranking among Asia’s least developed nations, commercial property prices in Myanmar are among the region’s most expensive on paper.

 Nobody is Buying Real Estate in Yangon